-The Trustee's policy is to delegate responsibility for engagement to its investment managers, which includes the exercising of rights (including voting rights) attached to investments by the investment managers.
+The Trustee's policy is to delegate responsibility for engagement to its investment managers, which includes the exercising of rights (including voting rights) attached to investments.
 Each investment manager is expected to exercise voting rights in accordance with their guidelines.
-The Trustee will - either directly or via its investment consultant - engage with managers who do not meet expectations with regards to carbon emissions and corporate governance by making managers aware of where they are considered to be falling short of the Trustee's expectations and communicating what action is required to align manager practice to the Fund's climate policy.
+Either directly or via its investment consultant, the Trustee will engage with managers who do not meet the standards as outlined in the Fund's stewardship or climate policy.
 If engagement with managers is unsuccessful, the Trustee will implement escalation measures and plan to ultimately disinvest from investment managers that are not adequately managing climate-related risks.